It’s easy to believe all of these, until you experience it yourself.

 Have you seen Rome at rush hour?
 Ever tried to board to a vaporetto in Venice when thousands of tourists are heading back to their cruise ship or hotel?
 Everyone is jammed up, elbow to elbow, along the Riva Degli Schiavone, the famous Venice waterfront promenade.

 Friendly, yes.
 Sincerely friendly?
 I’m not so sure.
 Of course, most shopkeepers want to sell you something so they’re usually cordial.
+Everyone says hello upon entering a shop.
 Wait staff in restaurants in Italy don’t rely on tips, so there’s no incentive to schmooze with the diners.
 Most of the people you’ll meet on your trip to Italy are in some way providing a service; dining, touring, hotels, shops.
 Whether or not their smile is sincere is for you to decide.

-4. There’s incredibly wonderful food in every restaurant.
+4. There’s incredibly wonderful food in (almost) every restaurant.

 Like any city in Europe, there are restaurants for tourists and restaurants frequented by locals.
 I’ve had out-of-this-world fantastic pizza in Roma in a local neighborhood and just so-so pizza in Naples when I went with a tour group.
-Avoid tourist traps and eat at smaller trattorias.
+Try to avoid tourist traps and eat at smaller trattorias.

 In Venice for example, some restaurants have menus for tourists and lower-priced menus they offer to locals.
 Be sure to ask for the locals menu.
 Find a restaurant away from the major landmarks.
 Look for places where Italian families are dining.
 Avoid restaurants adjacent to major touristic piazzas (like Piazza Navone) or across from the Pantheon.

 Though Italy shares a border with Switzerland, it doesn’t mean their trains run on the same clock.
-If your travel connections require that you board a train mid-route, chances are it won’t be on time.
+As you travel in Italy by train, any connections that require that you board a train mid-route, chances are it won’t be on time.
 If your train trip begins at a terminus, like Rome’s Termini Station or Venice’s Santa Lucia, most likely it will depart on time.
 It’s the en route delays, sudden train worker strikes and track work that can and will mess up your schedule.
 When planning your connecting train schedules, always allow for a 45-minute delay when booking your connections.

 Read my next six misunderstood facts about travel to Italy, debunked!